 The significant proliferation of research papers in both conferences and journals has made it difficult for researchers to easily access relevant scholarly papers for academic learning.
 This has been a substantial problem for many researchers.
 Conferences, in comparison with journals, have an aspect of social learning and networking, which leads to personal familiarisation through various interactions among researchers.
 In this paper, we improve the social awareness of conference participants by proposing a novel folksonomy-based paper recommendation algorithm, called socially aware recommendation of scholarly papers (SARSP).
 SARSP recommends papers issued by active participants (APs), to other Group Profile Participants at the same conference based on preference similarity of their research interests.
 In addition, SARSP computes the social ties between an AP and other conference participants to effectively generate social recommendations of scholarly papers.
 We evaluate our proposed algorithm using a real-world data-set.
 Our experimental results confirm that SARSP has significant improvement over other existing methods. © 2014 © 2014 Taylor & Francis.

-Meng, Q., Catchpoole, D., Skillicom, D. & Kennedy, P.J.
-2017, 'Relational autoencoder for feature extraction', Proceedings of the International Joint Conference on Neural Networks, pp. 364-371.View/Download from: Publisher's site
+Meng, Q, Catchpoole, D, Skillicom, D & Kennedy, PJ 2019, 'Relational autoencoder for feature extraction', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 364-371.View/Download from: UTS OPUS or Publisher's site

 © 2017 IEEE.
 Feature extraction becomes increasingly important as data grows high dimensional.
 Autoencoder as a neural network based feature extraction method achieves great success in generating abstract features of high dimensional data.
 However, it fails to consider the relationships of data samples which may affect experimental results of using original and new features.
 In this paper, we propose a Relation Autoencoder model considering both data features and their relationships.
 We also extend it to work with other major autoencoder models including Sparse Autoencoder, Denoising Autoencoder and Variational Autoencoder.
 The proposed relational autoencoder models are evaluated on a set of benchmark datasets and the experimental results show that considering data relationships can generate more robust features which achieve lower construction loss and then lower error rate in further classification compared to the other variants of autoencoders.

-Meng, Q., Wu, J., Ellis, J. & Kennedy, P.J.
-2017, 'Dynamic island model based on spectral clustering in genetic algorithm', Proceedings of the International Joint Conference on Neural Networks, pp. 1724-1731.View/Download from: Publisher's site
+Meng, Q, Wu, J, Ellis, J & Kennedy, PJ 2017, 'Dynamic island model based on spectral clustering in genetic algorithm', Proceedings of the International Joint Conference on Neural Networks, International Joint Conference on Neural Networks, IEEE, Anchorage, AK, USA, pp. 1724-1731.View/Download from: Publisher's site

 © 2017 IEEE.
 How to maintain relative high diversity is important to avoid premature convergence in population-based optimization methods.
 Island model is widely considered as a major approach to achieve this because of its flexibility and high efficiency.
 The model maintains a group of sub-populations on different islands and allows sub-populations to interact with each other via predefined migration policies.
 However, current island model has some drawbacks.
 One is that after a certain number of generations, different islands may retain quite similar, converged sub-populations thereby losing diversity and decreasing efficiency.
 Another drawback is that determining the number of islands to maintain is also very challenging.
 Meanwhile initializing many sub-populations increases the randomness of island model.
 To address these issues, we proposed a dynamic island model (DIM-SP) which can force each island to maintain different sub-populations, control the number of islands dynamically and starts with one sub-population.
 The proposed island model outperforms the other three state-of-the-art island models in three baseline optimization problems including job shop scheduler, travelling salesmen, and quadratic multiple knapsack.